TalkingQuickly/talkingquickly.github.io/_travel/2015-07-01-from-hamburg-to-berlin-and-warsaw.md

 ![The palace of culture](/assets/images/travel/warsaw/culture.jpg)

 Is something special.
 Admittidly it did remind me slightly of the Ministry of Truth from 1984, but in a good way...
 Several people have said Warsaw reminds them of Chicago.
-I was skeptical but can now s where they're coming from, especially some of the newer syscrapers could have been taken straight from the windy city.
+I was skeptical but can now see where they're coming from, especially some of the newer syscrapers could have been taken straight from the windy city.

 ![The palace of culture](/assets/images/travel/warsaw/skyscrapers.jpg)